top of page

 Distributor:

 A distributor enables you to get your music onto the likes of Spotify, iTunes, Amazon and even TikTok and/or to record shops (physical distribution).
 Their role covers licensing your music to retailers, creating and ensuring Metadata is correct (the info used to describe your release such as artist/band name, release name, barcode, ISRC and any territory restrictions), and gathering royalties for your release.
-We have written a separate guide to help you choose the best distribution company for you, which you can read here.
+We have written a separate guide to help you choose the best distribution company, which you can read here.

 Music PR:

 A PR company works to promote your releases to blogs, press, radio and other media; securing coverage, and reviews in magazines and online, or interviews and sessions on radio and TV.
 When you first start out there are lots of ways to secure press and blog coverage without hiring a PR company.
-We recommend you start by using blog aggregators like Right Chord Music’s RCM Indie Collection, submit for free for your chance to be featured on a variety of Blogs, Podcasts and Playlists.
+We recommend you start by using blog aggregators like Right Chord Music’s RCM Indie Collective, and submit for free for your chance to be featured on a variety of Blogs, Podcasts and Playlists.
 You could also try Musosoup or Submit Hub.
 Read more about how to attract the attention of a music blog here.

 Radio Pluggers: